wout/dat-metadata-standard/README.md

 on the blockchain.
 Examples are p5.js, three.js, python or Blender to name a few.
 There is no clearly defined way to describe external dependencies in such a way that on-chain NFTs can be reproduced by third parties.

-### **Problem 4**: Inconsistent project properties
-Properties of existing projects are often messy and unstructured, with odd and inconsistent key names.

 ## Metadata
 The Venster Metadata Standard builds on the existing